pydata/patsy/doc/R-comparison.rst

     dmatrices("y ~ b - 1")   # equivalent to 1 + b - 1: no intercept
     dmatrices("y ~ (b - 1)") # equivalent to 1 + (b - 1): has intercept

-  In R, these two formulas would be equivalent.
+  In R, these two formulas are equivalent.

 - More accurate algorithm for deciding whether to use a full- or reduced-rank coding scheme for categorical factors.
 There are two